bevyengine/bevy/_release-content/release-notes/next-generation-scenes.md

 ### BSN (Bevy Scene Notation)

-The new scene system is modular and supports custom scene formats, but Bevy ships with its own format: BSN.

 BSN is an ergonomic Rust-like scene syntax which can be defined in Rust code via the `bsn!` macro _and_ in `.bsn` asset files.
-If you were ever bothered by the verbosity and complexity of setting up and spawning scenes in Bevy, you will probably enjoy what BSN has to offer.
-BSN can be used to spawn anything in the ECS, but it notably makes Bevy UI code significantly easier to read and write.
+If you were ever bothered by the verbosity and complexity of spawning complex collections of entities in Bevy, you will probably enjoy what BSN has to offer.
+BSN can be used to spawn anything in the ECS.
+This benefits all scenarios, but it is worth calling out explicitly that this makes Bevy UI code significantly easier to read and write.

-Note that **Bevy 0.19* supports scene assets, but we aren't yet shipping a first-party `.bsn` asset loader. **Bevy 0.19** focuses on the code-driven workflow, and we plan to roll out the asset driven workflow in the next release.
+Note that while **Bevy 0.19** supports scene assets, we aren't yet shipping a first-party `.bsn` asset loader. **Bevy 0.19** focuses on the code-driven workflow, and we plan to roll out the asset driven workflow in the next release.

+The new scene system is flexible and format-independent: BSN is our recommended default format, but third parties are free to build their own, and we plan to make formats like `glTF` directly compatible.

 A `bsn!` expression is essentially a list of components to add to an entity:

 ```rust
 bsn! {
     Player {